-Ten School-Based Mentors (SBMs) will be placed in local elementary, middle, or high schools.
-Together serving students at three Routt County middle schools, four elementary schools and three high schools mentors gain valuable experience in the fields of counseling, social work, and education.
+Ten School-Based Mentors (SBMs) will be placed in nine of our local elementary, middle, and high schools.
+Mentors gain valuable experience in the fields of counseling, social work, and education.
 Each mentor provides one-to-one mentoring services to 10 target students throughout the school year as well as in-school and after-school programs to all students in the schools.
+Mentors are trained and supported by the Program Manager, as well as a site-supervisior at each school.
 Invest ten months of your life in the youth and families of Routt County while building your resume with diverse professional experience.
-To learn more, please click here for a full position description.
-You can read more about our current School-Based Mentors here, and the program here.

 Corporation for National and Community Service

 1201 New York Avenue, NW